 Guest posting is a great tactic that could have two significant benefits for an early-stage project:

 First, it allows you to leverage an established audience.
-This is extremely valuable because building your audience takes years which makes it an unsuitable tactic if you want to validate and test a new idea through pre-sales sooner rather than later.
+This is extremely valuable because building your audience takes years, making it an unsuitable tactic if you want to validate and test a new idea through pre-sales sooner rather than later.

 The backlinks from guest posting can help you grow the domain strength of your blog, which can have positive long-term effects on actually building your audience.